Advising and Support

 The High School Mentor is there, as needed, to support students’ emotional well-being and overall progress in school.
 She helps students make healthy choices and identify behaviors that may hinder success.
 There are individual and small group counseling and facilitation sessions among parents, faculty, and others.

 The Educational Support Program helps students with learning differences understand their processing style and become their own advocate.
 The program is overseen by the Educational Support Coordinator who works closely with the High School Mentor and the Chair.
 Together they form the “Individualized Learning Committee” (ILC).
 The protocol is designed so that neurodiverse students receive appropriate accommodations in the classroom, and on standardized tests (SAT, ACT, etc.).
 Sometimes the school enlists the help of specialized outside professionals.

-The library collection includes more than 4,000 books, magazines, journals and newspapers, primary source documents, CDs, DVDs, maps and musical scores.
-The digital collection offers students access to thousands of academic journals, periodicals, reference eBooks and multimedia resources in the library's network of seventeen academic databases.
-Students may use the library's iMacs, PCs, and MacBook Airs; printers; scanners; and photocopier for library research.
-The Librarian supports students in their quest for knowledge and understanding of the world.
-She guides them in finding resources and pushes them to consider, "who else is asking similar research questions, where are they publishing their findings, and how does one evaluate the authority of sources?"
+The SFWHS library includes more than 4,000 books, magazines, newspapers, primary source documents, CDs, DVDs, maps, and musical scores.
+The library's digital collection offers access to thousands of academic journals, periodicals, eBooks, audiobooks, and multimedia resources in the library's twenty academic databases.
+Students may use the library's iMacs, PCs, MacBook Airs, and Chromebooks as well as printers, scanners, and photocopiers for library research.
+The librarian supports students in their quest for knowledge and understanding of the world.
+She guides them in finding resources and pushes them to consider, "who else is asking similar research questions, where are they publishing their findings, and how does one evaluate the authority of sources?